6 Common Air Conditioner Smells Answered and How to Repair Them

-When your air conditioner is clean and operating correctly, you shouldn’t be smelling anything weird.
-Unexpected air conditioner noises and odd smells are a clue that something is off.
-If your air conditioner is past its prime or you haven’t had service completed within the last year, they can be a clear sign you need professional air conditioning repair in Lexington.
+When your air conditioner is fresh and operating right, you shouldn’t be smelling anything strange.
+Unexpected air conditioner noises and odd smells are a clue that something is out of whack.
+If your air conditioner is aging or you haven’t had a tune-up completed lately, they can be a clear sign you need skilled air conditioning repair in Lexington.

 Here are six of the top air conditioner smells and how you can solve them.